sheikyabooti/introToWeb/README.md

 After we have installed the create-react-app package, we will run it, and create a local project, named reactproject1.
 Once we have created this project, we can run it at any time by calling npm start from the reactproject1 folder.
 Running npm start on this package will do two things.

 1. Start up a local Node.js server, running on port 3000.
 2. Start up a web browser, and connect to localhost:3000.
-If done correctly, this will show a spinning react logo.
+If the stars align, this will show a spinning react logo.

 Install Node.js (tested 12.15.1 LTS)
 -----------------------------